JosephLai241/URS/README.md

 # Universal Reddit Scraper

-## URS 3.0 is in development.
-Redditor and comments scraping, and JSON support are currently unavailable, but are coming soon!
+## URS 3.0 is done!
+This Readme will be updated with a new walkthrough for all the new features soon.

 This is a universal Reddit scraper that can scrape Subreddits, Redditors, and comments on posts.